RocketSoftware/jcl-projcl-vscode-ext/README.md

 # PRO/JCL for JCL Management

-PRO/JCL is a comprehensive Job Control Language (JCL) management tool that provides JCL validation, standards enforcement, and reformatting (upcoming release).
+PRO/JCL is a comprehensive Job Control Language (JCL) management tool that provides JCL validation, standards enforcement, and reformatting.
 It is designed to help developers streamline their JCL workflows on the z/OS mainframe.
 This extension allows you to access the most important features of PRO/JCL from your Visual Studio Code IDE.

 ## Features